 Until now, American sport hunters could pay $3,500 to hunt and kill a scimitar-horned oryx — and even more for an addax or dama gazelle — and keep the carcasses as trophies.
 International travel to accomplish the same task has long been banned by the Endangered Species Act and the Convention on International Trade in Endangered Species of Wild Flora and Fauna (CITES).

-Mistaken identity dashes hopes for hirola, one of world’s rarest antelope: here.
+Hirola, one of world’s rarest antelopes: here.

 Horned, hooved and hopping through the grass, this scimitar-horned oryx calf is one of the newest additions to the National Zoo’s Virginia facility.
 He is one of three calves born there this summer, critically increasing the numbers in captivity for a species that is already extinct in the wild: photo here.